LiamDotPro/Backend-Assignment-bitvavo/Readme.md

 Before we give you the requirements for the functionality it's important to look at which technologies we are expecting you to use:

 - Typescript (If this is your first time, we're not expecting anything advanced)
-- Serverless Framework & plugins (We suggest using `serverless-offline` for developing locally, https://www.serverless.com/)
-- A SQL database of your choice (We suggest including a docker-compose that makes this simple too run or using inmemory)
+- A database of your choice (SQL, NoSQL) (We suggest including a docker-compose that makes this simple to run or using inmemory)

+- Serverless Framework & plugins (We suggest using `serverless-offline` for developing locally, https://www.serverless.com/) or
+- Kubernetes Cluster (Should be runnable using a local cluster)

 We're expecting most candidates to be comfortable using REST, although projects which use graphql will be weighted higher.